 Holiday Snapshots & The Tahrir Chest Spread

 Egypt doesn’t show up on the news all that often, at least not until the crap hits the proverbial fan.
-How many times does the average person outside of the Middle East read about Egypt or see any news about?
-Don’t reflect on the last week, reflect on the last two and a half years.
+How often does the average person outside of the Middle East read about Egypt or see any news about it?
+Don’t reflect on the last week; reflect on the last two and a half years.
 Not so much.
-That’s not a hypothesis, that’s a fact.
+That’s not a hypothesis; that’s a fact.
 The media tend to pay attention to other countries when a story has already gained momentum.
 How many of them, for example, had any news stories whatsoever about a threat to Mubarak’s leadership before Jan 25th?
 How many of them covered in any detail or nuance the long two and a half years since Mubarak was removed?
-How many of them know the sheer amount of news that it would take several volumes to even scratch the surface of, but which was experienced in slow agonizing succession by every man, woman, and child living in Egypt?
+How many of them know the sheer amount of news that it would take several volumes to even scratch the surface of, but which was experienced in slow, agonizing succession by every man, woman, and child living in Egypt?

 Very, very, very few.